 - Past Work Experience

 While hiring a freelance developer may or may not be cheaper than hiring a permanent employee, it can definitely save overhead costs like benefits, office space, and supplies.

-That too in a volatile funding climate, freelancers can be a boon.
-Sure, companies might need to take tough decisions such as a hiring freeze in some situations.
+Especially, in a volatile funding climate, freelancers can be a boon.
+To adapt to a tough market, companies might need to take challenging decisions such as a hiring freeze.
 Using freelancers to supplement the team with freelancers can be the solution to keep up the growth.

 6. Take advantage of worldwide talent

 When hiring in-house employees, companies only have access to a finite pool.
 They must either be located in the same region or be willing to relocate on short notice.

 Hiring freelance developers offers companies a game-changing competitive edge by giving them the ability to leverage worldwide talent.